Crisis Textline: Text NAMI to 741741

 “If you are looking for a sign not to kill yourself, this is it.” – Unknown

-If you are looking for some sign to stay alive, consider this quote your sign.
+If you are looking for a sign to stay alive, consider the above quote your sign.
 Whether you know it or not, the world needs your talents and unique inner gifts.
 You have the opportunity to make some sort of positive difference in this world.
 If you were looking for a sign from God, the Universe, or an Angel to continue living, consider this your sign.
 Sometimes a simple sign letting you know that someone cares and wants you to keep living is all that you need.

 quoted from mentalhealthdaily

 September 2015 is also known as National Suicide Prevention Awareness Month - See more at: http://www.nami.org/suicideawarenessmonth/hp#sthash.dI91utuv.dpuf

 is a confidential, comprehensive, 24-hour crisis referral service for all public safety employees, all emergency services personnel and their family members nationwide.
 Call 1-206-459-3020 or 1-877-230-6060.

 On Monday, Sept.
 21, 2020 NAMI celebrated the passage of S. 2661: the National Suicide Hotline Designation Act of 2020.
 The bill establishes the plan to implement a universal three-digit number, 9-8-8, for mental health crises and suicide prevention.
 This number has the potential to save lives when every second counts.

 The bill will now head to the President to be signed into law.
 The Federal Communications Commission has stated that this will become operational by July 2022.

 - The Trevor Project provides crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender and questioning young people ages 13-24

 On-line Chat and confidential text messaging - text "Trevor" to 1-202-304-1200